The 10-Year Museums Master Plan for Darwin and Palmerston guides future investment, services and programs for the region’s museum sector.

-The museum sector covers museums, galleries, libraries, art centres, keeping places and archives, and stakeholder consultation with the sector has informed the delivery of the Master Plan.
+The museum sector covers museums, galleries, libraries, art centres, keeping places and archives.

-The Master Plan will ensure that infrastructure works in the sector over the next 10 years will provide new and unique experiences that draw more people to the Territory, create jobs and opportunities for emerging talent and industry, and foster new interpretations and discovery.
+The Master Plan, informed by stakeholder consultation, will ensure that infrastructure works in the sector over the next 10 years will provide new and unique experiences that draw more people to the Territory, create jobs and opportunities for emerging talent and industry, and foster new interpretations and discovery.

 An art gallery in Darwin CBD – A new gallery space to showcase the Museum and Art Gallery of the Northern Territory’s (MAGNT) art collections, and significant national and international travelling collections.